 - Paper piece you want to make a template for (in this case a 1/2” hexagon)

 I hope that you have picked up a few tidbits that might make your basting experience a bit more enjoyable.
 Most of all, I hope that it helps you breathe a little easier as you continue to cultivate the joy and healing of creativity.

-Be sure to subscribe below so you don’t miss that post!
-In the meantime, if you haven’t already, check out the EPP Primer: Stitching post for a little refresher.
+And, if you’re new to EPP or a little rusty, check out the EPP Primer: Stitching post for a beginner friendly refresher.
 Until then, happy stitching!